We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - both may itch

-When an outbreak of genital herpes does occur, it usually presents as a patch of small red or white bumps or red ulcers.
+When an outbreak of genital herpes does occur, it usually presents as a patch of small red, purple, or white bumps or red ulcers.

 These lesions are often painful.
 Genital herpes may also appear on the buttocks or mouth in some cases.

 The pus-filled blisters will eventually burst, leaving an ulcer-like sore on the skin.
 People may experience additional pain when the blisters burst.
-It can take several weeks for a herpes outbreak to subside.
-The first outbreak, however, tends to be the most severe.
+It can take several weeks for a herpes outbreak to subside, and the first outbreak tends to be the most severe.

 People who have herpes may also experience additional symptoms.
 These symptoms may include: